arnoson/kirby-vite/README.md

 └── package.json

 ```

+### Vite configuration
-Therefore your `vite.config.js` should look something like this:
+To match the folder structure described above, your `vite.config.js` should look something like this:
 ```js
 // vite.config.js
 export default {